 In my last mobile workplace article Programming Mobile Office Facilities, I presented example furniture and facilities neighborhood groups for the three predominant work practice styles that I first discussed in Mobile Office Work Practices.
-These example neighborhood groups included both the principal furniture and facilities needed to support this work practice style, as well as the ancillary and support facilities normally present in this type of arrangement.
-In this, and the following two articles, I will focus in on the principal furniture and facilities components that support and typify each work practice style.
+These example neighborhood groups included the principal furniture and facilities needed to support this work practice style and the ancillary and support facilities normally present in this type of arrangement.
+I will focus on the top furniture and facilities components that support and typify each work practice style in this and the following two articles.

 8’ X 8’ Workstations for 30 Staff Members - Furniture and Facilities

-Next, I’ll look at the furniture and facilities required for employees that predominantly work in small groups or larger teams in multiple locations within the organization.
+Next, I’ll look at the furniture and facilities required for employees who work in small groups or larger teams in multiple locations within the organization.